testing-library/testing-library-docs/docs/ecosystem-jest-native.md

 ---

-[`jest-native`](https://github.com/testing-library/jest-native) is a companion library for `native-testing-library` that provides custom element matchers for Jest.
+[`jest-native`](https://github.com/testing-library/jest-native) is a companion library for `Native Testing Library` that provides custom element matchers for Jest.

 ```